 When Wilson decided to build its municipal fiber network in North Carolina, it found a strong opponent in Tina Mooring, store manager of Computer Central.
 One of the local business' sources of revenue was connecting people to the Internet and they were fearful that they would lose customers to what became Greenlight, the municipal fiber network that delivered the first 100 Mbps citywide service in the state and later the first citywide gig as well.

-In this week's Community Broadband [no-glossary]Bits[/no-glossary], Tina Mooring gives us the background and reasoning for this interesting change of heart.
+As we noted in a post in August, Computer Central became a strong supporter of Greenlight and now believes that Computer Central would be best served by allowing Wilson's municipal fiber to expand to nearby communities.
+In this week's Community Broadband Bits, Tina Mooring gives us the background and reasoning for this interesting change of heart.
 This is a short interview, but we hope to see more of these collaborations and partnerships in other communities, where local businesses can use municipal fiber networks to sell business-to-business services.

 We want your feedback and suggestions for the show-please e-mail us or leave a comment below.

 Listen to other episodes here or view all episodes in our index.
-You can can download this Mp3 file directly from here.
+See other podcasts from the Institute for Local Self-Reliance here.